P4BL1SK1/mongo-nodejs-api-template/README.md

 ## Setup without docker

 If you want to work without Docker you can do it.
-All you have to do is put your Mongo cluster uri in the env variable `MONGODB_REMOTE_URI`:
+All you have to do is put your Mongo cluster uri in the env variable `MONGODB_REMOTE_URI` like this:

 ```env
 MONGODB_REMOTE_URI=mongodb+srv://<user>:<password>@<cluster>.h0lr2.mongodb.net/